sifulan-access-federation/ifirexman-training/guides/vikings.md

 Fulfill all these items before running the script:
 - [ ] Provisioned a Kubernetes cluster and logged into your Login node.
 - [ ] Prepare a dedicated domain name for VIKINGS.
-- [ ] Prepare a remote SQL database for VIKINGS (recommended: PostgreSQL or MariaDB).
+- [ ] Prepare a remote MariaDB database for VIKINGS.

 ## Login node preparation